 At the same time, they are learning the different types of sounds that can be produced.

-And of course, sticks are delicious!
+And, of course, sticks are delicious!

 For many younger babies, just exploring this object teaches them so many things we take for granted.
 Learning how to grip and move this object is interesting because they aren’t typically handed items this shape.
-Figuring out how to get the stick to their mouth then results in figuring out, “Can I fit the whole thing in my mouth?”
+Figuring out how to get the stick to their mouth results in figuring out, “Can I fit the whole thing in my mouth?”
 They will realize one stick feels different because it is smooth versus the bumpy textured.
 And wood just feels great against those gums popping out teeth!
 (Again, no worries, sticks are cleaned after every class.)